hanschrome/TradingCryptoStrategiesStudy/README.md

   - https://www.tensorflow.org/text/tutorials/text_classification_rnn
   - https://www.analyticsvidhya.com/blog/2021/06/lstm-for-text-classification/

+## Linear function GRID

+- To get a math model in order to get "floor" and "ceil" prices
+- Obtain a number between 0 and 1 depending of the current price in reference to the floor and the ceil
+- To select a collection of cryptocurrencies for the balance
+- To find a way to balance a quantity between the markets...
+To buy all to the max profitability? -> First prototype
+- To develop the algorithm for MTR-ENGINE

 ## Conclusions

 ### LSTM Full graphic evaluation

 A price can be estimated based on the previous prices.

+Test 1: Predict day to day based on the previous 30 days.